t-m1/cse15l-lab-reports/index.md

 # **Lab Report 1**
 ***
-## CD
+## ```CD```
-For all of these cases, the working directory will be ./lecture1.
+For all of these cases, the working directory will be /user@sahara/lecture1.

 **1) No Arguments**
 ```
 [user@sahara ~/lecture1]$ cd
 [user@sahara ~]$
 ```
-Using cd with no argument takes you back to the starting directory.
+Using cd with no argument takes you back to the starting directory, which is also known as the home directory.
+In this case, the home directory is the user directory user@sahara.
 This output is not an error.

 **2) Path to a directory as an argument**
 ```